 Medication Assisted Treatment (MAT)

-MAT combines prescription medications with counseling in order to treat substance use disorders (primarily for alcohol, opioids, and tobacco).
+MAT combines prescription medications with counseling in order to treat substance use disorders (primarily for alcohol or opioids).
 Research has demonstrated that this treatment combination can assist in achieving and maintaining recovery.
-CFR offers counseling treatment programs, and MAT prescription medication is available at our Fort Dodge Outpatient office through a partnership with UCS Healthcare.
+CFR offers counseling treatment programs, and MAT prescription medication is available in Iowa City and in Fort Dodge, Ames, and Des Moines through a partnership with UCS Healthcare.

 This program track offers 6 hours of group services per week and is 12 weeks in length.